x̱aw̓s shew̓áy̓ New Growth 新生林

-x̱aw̓s shew̓áy̓ is a garden space operated by 221A on the unceded territories of the Skwxwú7mesh (Squamish), səlilwətaɬ (Tsleil-Waututh), and xʷməθkwəy̓əm (Musqueam) Nations.
-Located at 271 Union Street in Chinatown and adjacent to historic Hogan’s Alley, where the Georgia Street Viaduct now stands, the garden site is a place where Indigenous peoples, Chinese-Canadians, and the African diasporic community have all experienced cultural, class, and economic struggle.
+x̱aw̓s shew̓áy̓ is located in Chinatown and adjacent to historic Hogan’s Alley, where the Georgia Street Viaduct now stands.
+The garden is a place where Indigenous peoples, Chinese-Canadians, and the African diasporic community have all experienced cultural, class, and economic struggle.
 The development and maintenance of this garden are the work and relationships of an intergenerational and intercommunity collaboration.

 Site Plan